Frequently Asked Question; Working in Japan

 Is the JLPT (Japanese Language Proficiency Test) will be an advantage to apply for a job in Japan?

 It depends on the job vacancy you are applying for.
 If the vacancy only needs a few Japanese, you may be able to go with basic Japanese ability.
-To have a bigger opportunity and a better job, we suggest to brush up your Japanese competency at least to JLPT N2 or business level.
-The JLPT N2 and above is well-considered by most of the Japanese companies and opens your opportunity wider.
+To have a bigger opportunity and a better job, we suggest brushing up your Japanese competency at least to JLPT N2 or business level.
+The JLPT N2 and above is well-considered by most Japanese companies and opens your opportunity wider.

 Is a Japanese company allow Muslim employees to do pray during work and wear a hijab?

 You need to tell the company beforehand because most Japanese companies don’t know well about it and mostly, they will allow you to do pray or wear a hijab.
 However, since Japan also has its own work culture, you need to make sure and be careful to separate work time and pray time.